gmarland/mercer/README.md

 Mercer is a 3D data visualization library built using three.js.

 It is named after a character in the book “Do Androids Dream of Electric Sheep?” and is a work in progress.
-Any suggestions on functionality can sent to my twitter @garethmarland and would be greatly appreciated.
+Any suggestions on functionality can sent to my twitter <a href="https://twitter.com/GarethMarland">@garethmarland</a> and would be greatly appreciated.

 ##Installation